 USDA Lifts PACA Reparation Sanctions on New York Produce Business

-WASHINGTON, DC – The U.S. Department of Agriculture (USDA) announced that Do Produce Inc. satisfied a reparation order issued under the Perishable Agricultural Commodities Act (PACA).
+WASHINGTON, DC – The U.S. Department of Agriculture (USDA) announced that Joseph Aiello & Sons Inc. satisfied a reparation order issued under the Perishable Agricultural Commodities Act (PACA).

-The Wantagh, NY, company can continue operating in the produce industry upon applying for and being issued a PACA license, according to a press release.
-Pantelis Splinis was listed as the officer, director, and major stockholder of the business and may now be employed by or affiliated with any PACA licensee.
+According to a USDA press release, the Albany, NY, company has met its obligations and is now free to operate in the produce industry.
+Joseph J. Aiello Jr. was listed as the officer, director, and major stockholder of the business and may now be employed by or affiliated with any PACA licensee.

 Once a reparation order is fully satisfied and it is confirmed that there are not any outstanding unpaid awards, USDA lifts the employment restrictions of the previously named responsibly connected individuals.
-USDA also requires any unlicensed company that fully satisfies all unpaid reparation awards to obtain a license if it continues to operate in the industry.
+USDA will only reinstate the license of a business to an active status if all reparation awards are satisfied and if the license is not terminated.

 In the past three years, USDA resolved approximately 3,500 PACA claims involving more than $58 million.
-It's also assisted more than 8,000 callers with issues valued at approximately $140 million.
+Its experts also assisted more than 8,000 callers with issues valued at approximately $140 million.
 These are just two examples of how USDA continues to support the fruit and vegetable industry.